dataluscorp/browser/toolkit/components/telemetry/docs/obsolete/fhr/dataformat.rst

 that can be defined.

 upgradedFrom
-    String identifying the Firefox version that the hotfix upgraded from. e.g. ``16.0`` or ``17.0.1``.
+    String identifying the Datalus version that the hotfix upgraded from. e.g. ``16.0`` or ``17.0.1``.

 uninstallReason